junxit/us-congress-bills-117/metadata.md

 - 2021-10-05 — Introduced in Senate
 - 2021-10-05 — Read twice and referred to the Committee on Environment and Public Works.
+- 2021-12-01 — Committee on Environment and Public Works.
+Committee consideration held.
+Business Meeting printed.
+S. Hrg.
+117-133.
+- 2021-12-01 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2021-12-01 — Committee on Environment and Public Works.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2021-12-01 — Committee on Environment and Public Works.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2021-12-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 170.